 Blog

-As we move through the industrial revolution of data, companies are beginning to realize the inadequacy of traditional data management tools in handling the complexities of modern data.
-Many have had to experience rude wake-up calls with failed migration or transformation initiatives caused by poor data, missing data quality management systems, and a reliance on outdated methods that are no longer effective.
+Many have had to experience rude wake-up calls with failed migration or transformation initiatives caused by poor data, the absence of efficient data quality management systems, and reliance on outdated methods.

-In a data quality system, data profiling is a powerful way to analyze millions of rows of data to identify errors, missing information, and any anomalies that may affect the quality of information.
-By profiling data, you get to see all the underlying problems with your data that you would otherwise not be able to see.
+In a data quality system, data profiling is a powerful tool for analyzing millions of rows of data to uncover errors, missing information, and any anomalies that could affect the quality of information.
+By profiling data, you get to identify all the underlying problems with your data that you would otherwise not be able to notice.

-The key difference between the two processes is simple – one check for errors and the other lets you clean up errors.
+The key difference between the two processes is simple – one checks for errors and the other lets you clean them up.

 Here’s an example of data profiling using Microsoft Visual Studio.
-IT managers would have to manually set up this workflow just to identify errors in a data source.
+IT managers had to manually configure this workflow just to identify errors in a data source.

 Data profiling workflow via Microsoft Visual Studio